 Since I ran out of time I had to skip traveling all the way down South to Shiraz and Persepolis.
 A little bit of a shame but I decided to rather spend a couple days in Yazd then sitting in busses.
 I headed straight into the desert where the sleepy town of Yazd rises out of nothing.
 The fabulous old town was a maze of tiny paths that could be part of a film set.
 The multiple tea houses and hidden local restaurants, together with the majestic mosque made this place a great add to my Iran sightseeing tour.
 Read here about my days in Yazd.

-Most beautiful places in Iran
+Best places to visit in Iran

 Did I make you curious about all the great things to do in Iran?
 I really hope so!